Recent Grads Tossing Graduation Hats

 When it comes to saving, there’s no better time to begin than the present.
 Treating your contributions as a monthly expense will make it easier for budgeting purposes.
 The first step to saving for these rising education costs is to open an account.
 There are several types of accounts that can be used to pay for education, including 529 Plans, UTMA/UGMA (Uniform Transfers to Minors Act)/UGMA (Uniform Gifts to Minors Act) accounts, and Coverdell Education Savings Accounts (ESAs).

 529 Plans can be used for qualified education expenses.
 Qualified expenses include K-12 tuition and higher education expenses.
 There are no income restrictions for contributing to a 529 Plan.
-Qualified withdrawals are free from federal taxes, and the account owner has complete control, including the ability to transfer the account to another related beneficiary at any time.
+Qualified withdrawals are free from federal taxes1, and the account owner has complete control, including the ability to transfer the account to another related beneficiary at any time.
 There are no age limits on when funds from a 529 Plan have to be withdrawn.
 If all of the funds are not used on the designated beneficiary, they can continue to trickle down to related beneficiaries for other future education expenses.

 Investors should consider carefully the investment objectives, risks, and charges and expenses associated with a 529 Plan before investing or sending money.
 The official program offering statement, which includes information on municipal fund securities, is available from your Financial Advisor and should be read carefully before investing.
 The value of a 529 account may fluctuate, and there is no guarantee that any investment portfolio will achieve the stated goal.
 Your investment may be worth more or less than its original value.